madnilo/ClientTools__frontend/README.md

-# ClientTools-frontend
+# ClientTools__frontend

-This is a React application bootstraped with `create-react-app` to serve as UI for ClientTools sample API.
+This is a sample React & Redux application bootstraped with `create-react-app` to serve as UI for ClientTools REST API (github.com/madnilo/ClientTools__backend).

 ### Running the app